learn-want/ETH2.0-reward/Readme.md

 ### Script
-This folder holds the scripts for data collection from Ethereum's blockchain and other sources. please change this to your beacon chain url
+This folder holds the scripts for data collection from Ethereum's blockchain and other sources.

+please change this to your beacon chain url.

 ## Getting Started
 1. Clone the repository.